 I think something similar will happen with crypto: it will “liberate” finance, and national cryptocurrencies will be the tool that pacifies governments enough to allow it.
 “National cryptocurrency” is the “Chinternet”.

 “That’s horrible” might be your knee-jerk reaction if you are an ideological crypto enthusiast.
 But you should know that things with technology don’t always turn out as neat as the original ideologues imagine it anyway.
-If you were in Silicon Valley in the 1990s, when foundations of the modern internet were dug, you would have heard from many liberal technology enthusiasts how other than enabling what was to become Amazon, Youtube and Netflix, internet will also democratize societies, around the world and even in the US.
-Anyone will be able to talk to anyone, and publish their thoughts without censorship or go through some gatekeeper in the form a publisher, a Hollywood studio or even a legislator.
+If you were in Silicon Valley in the 1990s, when foundations of the modern internet were dug, you would have heard from many liberal technology enthusiasts how other than enabling what was to become Amazon, Youtube and Netflix, the internet will also democratize societies, around the world and even in the US.
+Anyone will be able to talk to anyone, and publish their thoughts without censorship or go through some gatekeeper in the form of a publisher, a Hollywood studio or even a legislator.
 Many of those same democracy zealots rejoiced years later when people used Twitter in country after country during Arab Spring to organize themselves and topple governments.
 After Donald Trump won the presidency on Facebook, however, many of those same people now declare that democracy is under attack and call for a “return to trusted brands like CNN”.